sdaves/espruino-caffeinated/readme.md

 Bootloader erasing and writing commands are available in the Makefile, so poke around.

-All of the compiling, uploading, and saving are done when the usb cable is plugged into the "USB USER" port.
-All of the bootloader commands required the cable to be plugged into the "USB ST-LINK" port.
+All of the compiling, uploading, and saving require that the usb cable is plugged into the "USB USER" port.
+All of the bootloader commands required that the cable is plugged into the "USB ST-LINK" port.

 Happy coding!